jedi661/UoFiddlerPixel/README.md

 Version : 4.12.4
 - Add About revised, removed more Richtextbox and added a matrix animation with the names of the developers, new links, and new information.
 - Add Sound Loop
+- Added functionality to update the count of occupied and free sound IDs in real-time when sounds are added, removed, or the view is reloaded.

 Version : 4.12.3
 - Add Items Image Colors and Update.